 With this in mind, please take a look at the books listed below.
 Each offers you a chance to discover more about this fascinating theatre of the Second World War.

-In Chapter Four of our book, From Orphan to High-Flyer, Denis talks about how a story went around Kumalo, the airfield he was at in Southern Rhodesia when learning to fly the Airspeed Oxford, about two cadets who were both stationed at Kulamo and, while on a navigation exercise, force-landing on a salt flat in Bechuanaland and were subsequently murdered by Bushmen.
+In Chapter Four of our book, From Orphan to High-Flyer, Denis talks about how a story went around RAF Kumalo, the Southern Rhodesia where he learnt to fly the Airspeed Oxford, about the fates of two cadets who were both stationed at Kumalo.
+While aboard the same Oxford on a navigation exercise, they force-landed on a salt flat in Bechuanaland (now known as the Republic of Botswana) and were subsequently murdered by Bushmen.
 The Kalahari Killings tells the story of the two cadets, their tragic murders and the events that followed.
-It’s author, Jonathan Laverick, kindly explained to Denis and I the truth regarding their horrific deaths.
-With all this in mind, The Kalahari Killings has also been included in this list.
+Its author, Jonathan Laverick, kindly explained to Denis and me the truth regarding their horrific deaths.
+With all this in mind, The Kalahari Killings has also been included among the recommended books.

 159 Squadron – with whom Denis flew a full tour of Liberator combat operations in late 1944 and early 1945 – is the main focus of the book RAF Liberators over Burma, listed below.
 Furthermore, 159 Squadron flying is a component of the book B-24 Bridge Busters, also listed.